ragb/lxscala-questions/questions.md

 ## Questions ##

-What is the well known code patern present in the following Scala code?
-(3)
+What is the well known code patern present in the following definitions?
+(3))

 ```scala
 trait Encoder[-T] {